U.S. tells Iran to send plane so Washington can deport 11 Iranian nationals

 Cuccinelli did not make any mention of a prisoner swap between the two countries that cut diplomatic relations 40 years ago - something Iranian sources have said was in the works.

+"Stop talking rubbish!"
+Abbas Mousavi, spokesman for the Iranian Foreign Ministry, tweeted.
+"Since Sep2018, @JZarif has put 'universal prisoners swap' on the table, urged U.S. act responsibly abt the Iranian HOSTAGES in & elsewhere.
+Your regime has reacted callously & risked their lives....Let our citizens go!"

-Iranian Foreign Minister Mohammad Javad Zarif said on Monday that Tehran had been ready for a prisoner exchange for some time.
+Iranian Foreign Minister Mohammad Javad Zarif said earlier that Tehran had been ready for a prisoner exchange for some time and that it was the United States that had not responded yet, Iran’s Tasnim news agency quoted him as saying.

-"In 2018, I announced that the Islamic Republic of Iran was ready to exchange all American prisoners in Iran with all Iranians imprisoned in the United States or in other countries under U.S. pressure,” Iran’s Tasnim news agency quoted Zarif as saying on Monday.

-"This is what we have been saying since then.
-The Americans have not responded to us yet."

 Both countries have called for the release of prisoners because of the novel coronavirus outbreak.
 Iran is the worst-hit country in the Middle East, while the United States has reported the highest number of deaths and infections worldwide from the virus.